meinstein

-My name is Maximillian Einstein1 and I am an Angeleno living in Amsterdam.2 Profesionally, I am a software engineer with a passion for connecting dots.3 However, I arrived at that occupation by nontraditional means.4 In terms of graduate education, I hold a JD/MBA dual degree5 and am a licensed member of the State Bar of California.6 In terms of undergraduate education, I hold two degrees in relatively disparate fields.7 I also fluently speak a quirky German dialect8 and have the fluffiest pup in the world.9
+My name is Maximillian Einstein1 and I am an Angeleno who used to live in Amsterdam.2 Professionally, I am a software engineer with a passion for connecting dots.3 I arrived at this occupation through nontraditional means.4 I hold a JD/MBA dual degree5 and am a licensed member of the State Bar of California.6 I also hold two undergraduate degrees in disparate fields.7 I also fluently speak a quirky German dialect8 and have the fluffiest pup in the world.9

 Notes